Sturgulewska/Portfolio-SeleniumCsharp/README.md

 # General info

-Testing a User's Login to an Application.
+Testing a user's login to an application.
 In Application we have five groups:
 <li>Seriors: person people over 65 years of age </li>
 <li>Adult: person between 18 and 65 years of age </li>